Tim North QC – VRU President

 An active Victorian Rugby Referee over many seasons; President of the Victorian Rugby Referees Association (VRRA).

-Treasurer of the Melbourne Unicorns Rugby Club.
+Former treasurer of the Melbourne Unicorns Rugby Club.

 Peter Leahy – VRU Director